Zabiplane/Community/documentlibrary.md

 During the initial stages of the project (when it was using the working title of `ebplane`), the community created a lot of documents.
 This page collects all of those documents in a single place for reference.

-**NOTA BENE:** These are _not_ project user/technical docs.
+**_NOTA BENE_:** These are _not_ project user/technical docs.
 They're docs that are being used in the initial planning and designing for the project.
 User/technical docs will be under a separate repo (once some exist).

 At the moment the documents are listed in no particular order.